Please note that some times given are approximations determined by the sequence of events for that day as noted in relevant sources.

 1666 Sunday 2nd September 3 am

 The fire had grown so large that it could be seen a quarter of a mile away.
+Residents of the area tried to douse the flames using buckets of water, milk or even urine but the fire was too dense and continued to spread.
 The Mayor of London, Thomas Bloodworth was woken and told the news but he took no action.

 1666 Sunday 2nd September 5 am